xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-10-interview-with-chromatin.md

 ![everythingilove](/images/chrom4.jpg)

 ### Chromatin have played 6 shows so far.
-Which do you think your favourite has been?
+Which has your favourite been?

 <p class="interview">
 <span class="speaker">Name:</span> Response